Danya-Oleksuk/pc-components-shop/README.md

 - **Pagination**: Supports pagination for the product list
 - **Localization**: Support for Ukrainian and English languages with UI language switch
 - **Tests**: Unit tests for order processing, forms, and views
+- ### API - The project provides a RESTful API powered by Django REST Framework (DRF).
+The API is divided into modules for clear structure and scalability:

+- `/api/products/` — retrieve products, apply filters by category or price, and perform search queries
+- `/api/cart/` — manage the shopping cart: add, update, or remove items
+- `/api/users/` — handle user-related actions such as registration, authentication, wishlist, and viewing order history

+---

 ## ▶️ Installation